GeorgiKeremidchiev/outcons/README.md

 - Sort the table
 - Date filter "From" ...
 "To"
 - Right column should contain bar chart (Google Charts).
 1 bar for TOP 10 users with the highest number of hours for the selected period.
 The size of the bar is the amount of hours per user or project.
 Radio button to select user or project
 - Add button Compare for each user from users.
 With AJAX get data for hours for selected user.
 Set this data to chart in red.
-This data for hours should load only from Compare button
+This information should only be loaded when you press the Compare button

 4) Add button to start procedure to initialize the database and reload the page